mzeidenberg/spring24_2433_website/content/home/schedule.md

 Assignments and due dates will be on Brightspace.

 The following schedule is subject to change based on the speed at which we get through various topics.
-All readings are frome the text, Database System Concepts.
+All readings are from the text, Database System Concepts.

 |Class |Date  |Topics                                               |Reading/Resourses|
 |------|------|-----------------------------------------------------|-----------------|